Azure/bicep-registry-modules/CONTRIBUTING.md

 - Adding a new parameter with no default value
 - Renaming a parameter
 - Removing a parameter
-- Change the type of a parameter
+- Changing the type of a parameter
+- Changing the default value of a parameter
-- Change the constraints of a parameter, including:
+- Changing the constraints of a parameter, including:
-  - Remove a value from the allowed values array
+  - Removing a value from the allowed values array
-  - Change a value in the allowed values array
+  - Changing a value in the allowed values array
-  - Change the minimum or maximum length of the parameter
+  - Changing the minimum or maximum length of the parameter
-  - Change the minimum or maximum value of the parameter
+  - Changing the minimum or maximum value of the parameter
-  - Mark the parameter as secure
+  - Marking the parameter as secure
 - Renaming an output
 - Removing an output
 - Change the type of an output
 - Adding a new resource
 - Removing a resource
-- Bump the MAJOR version of a referenced public registry module
+- Bumping the MAJOR version of a referenced public registry module

 ### Bumping MINOR version